ImBenni/workflow-assignment/README.md

     Would you like to install them now? · Yes
     Which package manager do you want to use? · npm

-The result will be a .eslintrc.json like this:
+The result will be like this: (in .eslintrc.json)

 ```json
 {